jmuehlig/perf-cpp/docs/recording.md

 }
 ```

-## 2) Open the Hardware Performance Counters *(optional)*
+**Note**: The `perf::CounterDefinition` instance is used to store event configurations (e.g., names) and passed as a reference.
-Opening the `EventCounter` configures all hardware performance counters without starting them.
+Consequently, the instance needs to be alive while using the `EventCounter` ([as described here](counters.md)).

-This step is optional, as the configuration will also occur when the counter is started, if it has not been previously done.
+## Initializing the Hardware Counters *(optional)*

-Opening individually is beneficial when measuring time, as it allows the configuration phase to be excluded from the time measurements.
+Optionally, preparing the hardware counters ahead of time to exclude configuration time from your measurements, though this is also handled automatically at the start if skipped:

 ```cpp
 try {